succlz123/scene/README.md

 A new app can use Scene by directly inheriting the SceneActivity.

-But if your existing Activity is not convenient to change the inheritance relationship, you can directly using SceneDelegate to handle Scenes refer to the code of SceneActivity.
+But if your existing Activity is not convenient to change the inheritance relationship, you can directly use SceneDelegate to handle Scenes refer to the code of SceneActivity.

 Take the homepage migration plan of XiguaVideo as an example: